PedlarGames/location-graph-editor/addons/location_graph_editor/README.md

 # Location Graph Editor for Godot 4

 A visual editor for creating and managing node-based location graphs.
-Perfect for text adventures, RPGs, narrative-driven games, and any project requiring structured navigation between interconnected locations.
+Useful for text adventures, RPGs, narrative-driven games, and any project requiring structured navigation between interconnected locations.

 ## Features